open-neuromorphic/open-neuromorphic.github.io/content/post/digital-hw-read-list/index.md

 ## Authors

 - [Fabrizio Ottati](https://fabrizio-ottati.dev) is a Ph.D. student in the HLS Laboratory of the Department of Electronics and Communications, Politecnico di Torino.
-His main interests are event-based cameras, digital IC design and neuromorphic computing.
+His main interests are event-based cameras, digital hardware design and neuromorphic computing.
 He is one of the maintainers of two open source projects in the field of neuromorphic computing, [Tonic](https://tonic.readthedocs.io) and [Expelliarmus](https://expelliarmus.readthedocs.io), and one of the founders of [Open Neuromorphic](https://open-neuromorphic.org).